 If there is a particular activity you want to do on a certain day, plan ahead and schedule it for a time you usually feel at your best.
 Most people feel more energetic in the morning, but others feel at their best in the afternoon.
 Listen to your body to find out when to do a demanding activity.

 If you do everyday activities in ways that conserve energy, you will be able to get more done.
 Try the following techniques to conserve energy:

 - Pull heavy objects instead of pushing them.

 - Put a tall stool or chair in the kitchen, so that you can sit while preparing food and cleaning up if you get tired.

-- If you are standing while doing an activity, make sure you work at waist level, so that you do not have to reach too high or bend over too low.
+- If you are standing while doing an activity, make sure you work at waist level, so that you don’t need to reach too high or bend over too far.

-- Place heavier objects that you use often at waist level.
+- Place heavy objects that you often use at waist level.
 For example, in the kitchen, place plates and heavy pots or pans on shelves that are at waist level.

-- If you have stairs in your house, plan ahead, so you do not need to make as many trips up and down.
+- If you have stairs in your house, plan ahead, so you don’t need to make as many trips up and down.